Damon Gibson

-Damon O'Keith Gibson is a former professional football player of the National Football League.
-He played four years in the league: 1998 with the Cincinnati Bengals, 1999 with the Cleveland Browns, 2001 with the Jacksonville Jaguars, and the 2002 season with both Jacksonville Jaguars & Atlanta Falcons.
+Damon O'Keith Gibson (born February 25, 1975) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.
+He played four seasons in the NFL, 1998 with the Cincinnati Bengals 1999 with the Cleveland Browns, 2001 with the Jacksonville Jaguars, and 2002 with both Jaguars and the Atlanta Falcons.
 He was released by the Jaguars two days after he fumbled a punt return that led to the Indianapolis Colts winning by 3 points.
-He played for the Los Angeles Xtreme in the XFL in 2001.
+He also played for the Los Angeles Xtreme of the XFL in 2001.

 He was used primarily on special teams, as he had a 65-yard touchdown return in his first game for the Bengals.
 He had 218 punt return yards on 27 returns in his rookie year.